mckjoe/Vacation-Suggester/README.md

 * _Depending on how fast or slow your computer is, just wait for the magic to happen_
 * _Click the enter button, then begin submitting information to be processed, sit back and let me work some magic for you._

-_That should cover any information you need to have to be able to view my page and its code as well as work on it I believe.
+_If you would like to view the page on github pages, then go to https://mckjoe.github.io/vacation-planner .
+That should cover any information you need to have to be able to view my page and its code as well as work on it I believe.
 If you need or want more information or instruction, please contact me and that information is located a few sections down under the title "Support and Contact Details"_

 ## Known Bugs